 If your loved one died in the accident, we can pursue a wrongful death case against the opposing parties.
 A wrongful death claim is different than a traditional accident claim in Austin.
 When seeking a wrongful death settlement, the following parties may file a lawsuit:

 *The executor of the estate can only file a claim if the other parties listed do not file a wrongful death claim within three months of the person’s death.

 Wrongful death claims can seek additional damages, including:

 We’ll pursue your case with the goal of maximizing your settlement and working to ensure justice is served.

 What Can Cause A Truck Driver to Have an Accident?

 Austin’s busy streets are becoming more dangerous as the city’s population continues to grow.
-Annually, semi-truck and tractor trailers are responsible for 433 fatalities and 879 serious injuries in Texas.
-The main causes for accidents and fatalities are:
+Annually, semi-truck and tractor-trailers are responsible for 433 fatalities and 879 serious injuries in Texas.
+The main causes of accidents and fatalities are:

 Distracted driving is on the rise, with one report finding that 70% of truck accidents occur because a driver is distracted.
 Drivers can be distracted by:

 - Cell phone use